bambutcha/bambutcha/README.md

 ## :man_technologist: About Me :
 - I am a beginner Web-Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="26"> from Russia.
 - Student of the Southern Federal University in Taganrog
-- Participated and won in hackathons
+- Participated and won in IT events
-- In my free time I study Back-end
+- In my free time I study Full-stack development and Design.
+- The most preferred vector of development is back end.

 ---